watsonbox/xbmc-confreaks/README.md

 ## Notes

-- The Vimeo addon (3.5.4) for XBMC is not currently working.
-For the time being I found that the modified addon in this post fixed things: http://forum.xbmc.org/showthread.php?tid=81052&pid=1782988#pid1782988.
 - This addon has been tested with XBMC 12 "Frodo", 13 "Gotham", and Kodi 14 "Helix"
 - Currently the following Confreaks video formats are supported: downloadable files, YouTube, and Vimeo.
 Please raise an issue if new formats are added and I'll do my best to add support for them.